Educational Testing Service: Criticism

 In 1983, students of James A. Garfield High School in East Los Angeles, California, achieved unexpectedly high exam results on the ETS Advanced Placement Exam.
 ETS implied that the students may have cheated to obtain such results based on common mistakes across different exams.
 The students were required to prove their abilities and innocence by taking a second exam, which they did successfully.

 Americans for Educational Testing Reform (AETR) claims that ETS is violating its non-profit status through excessive profits, executive compensation, and governing board member pay (which the IRS specifically advises against).
 AETR further claims that ETS is acting unethically by selling test preparation materials, directly lobbying legislators and government officials, and refusing to acknowledge test-taker rights.
 It also criticises ETS for forcing GRE test-takers to participate in research experiments during the actual exam.

 In 2014 the BBC reported that the Home Office has suspended English language tests run by ETS after a BBC investigation uncovered systematic fraud in the student visa system.
 Secret filming of government-approved English exams needed for a visa showed entire rooms of candidates having the tests faked for them.

+ETS has also been critiqued for its ties to the American eugenics movement through Princeton University professor and eugenicist, Carl Brigham and his Scholastic Aptitude Test.